TRODN/machine_translator/README.md

 Python notebook to train and test model for Hindi to English machine traslation.

 ## Data
-This folder contains data to train model
+This folder contains data to train and test model